pittsfordrobotics/ProgrammingTraining/README.md

    1. DriveResetPose - resets the robot pose and encoders
    2. DriveZero - drive at 0 volts
 3. Create paths (this is detailed in section below)
-4. Setup you auto in RobotContainer
+4. Setup your auto in RobotContainer

 #### Making a Trajectory with PathPlanner
 1. First Launch